realpython/discover-flask/7-transcript.md

 I think that just about covers it.
 Did I miss anything?
 If so, first see if you can write a test for it, then comment below with a link to the code.

-Next time, I'll show you quickly how to deploy this app to Heroku before we start to scale out, building a production-quaity application.
+Next time I'll show you quickly how to deploy this app to Heroku before we start to scale out, building a production-quaity application.
 Thanks for watching!